eternality8/icyoa_downloader/readme.md

 Download and save as a ZIP archive:​

 python cyoa_downloader.py -z https://example.com/cyoa

-Download and save both formats:​
+Download and save both formats and wait 120 seconds for any timeouts.

-python cyoa_downloader.py -b https://example.com/cyoa
+python cyoa_downloader.py -b -w 120 https://example.com/cyoa

+Download and save as an embedded JSON file to project.json:​

+python cyoa_downloader.py https://example.com/cyoa project

 How It Works